BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/operators.md

 For this small program we would need at least three variables: `weight`, `height` and `bmi`.

-This appliciation could be modelled using the flowchart shown below:
+This application could be modelled using the flowchart shown below:

 ![Flowchart of simple BMI application](img/flowchart_bmi_example.png)